tylerjcw/dwmst/Readme.md

 		-i <arg>, set the interval (in seconds) of how often dwmst should refresh by default there is 1 second between updates.

 dwmst only outputs formatted text on stdout, nothing more.
 It is up to you to decide what to do with it.
-I have the output formatted for dzen2, so to display my bar i have something like this to my .xinitrc:
+I have the output formatted for dzen2, so to display my bar i have something like this in my .xinitrc:

 	dwmst | dzen2 -x 656 -y 742 -fg '#dcdcdc' -bg '#303030' -h 26 -w 367 -ta r -fn '-*-bitocra-*-*-*-*-*-*-*-*-*-*-*-*' &